Jazira Region: History

-In the late 1930s a small but vigorous separatist movement emerged in Qamishli.
-With some support from French Mandate officials, the movement actively lobbied for autonomy direct under French rule and separation from Syria on the ground that majority of the inhabitants were not Arabs.
+In the late 1930s, a small but vigorous separatist movement emerged in Qamishli.
+With some support from French Mandate officials, the movement actively lobbied for autonomy directly under French rule and separation from Syria on the grounds that the majority of the inhabitants were not Arabs.
 Syrian nationalists saw the movement as a profound threat to their eventual rule.
 The Syrian nationalists allied with local Arab Shammal tribal leader and Kurdish tribes.
 They together attacked the Christian movement in many towns and villages.
-Local Kurdish tribes who were allies of Shammar tribe sacked and burned Assyrian town of Amuda.
+Local Kurdish tribes that were allies of the Shammar tribe sacked and burned the Assyrian town of Amuda.
 In 1941, the Assyrian community of al-Malikiyah was subjected to a vicious assault.
-Even though the assault failed, Assyrians felt threatened and left in large numbers, and the immigration of Kurds from Turkey to the area converted al-Malikiya, al-Darbasiyah and Amuda to Kurdish-majority cities.
+Even though the assault failed, Assyrians felt threatened and left in large numbers, and the immigration of Kurds from Turkey to the area converted al-Malikiyah, al-Darbasiyah and Amuda into Kurdish-majority cities.

 According to the French report to the League of Nations in 1937, the population of Jazira consisted of 82,000 Kurdish villagers, 42,000 Muslim Arab pastoralists, and 32,000 Christian town dwellers (Assyrians and Armenians).

 Between 1932 and 1939, a Kurdish-Christian autonomy movement emerged in Jazira.
 The demands of the movement were autonomous status similar to the Sanjak of Alexandretta, the protection of French troops, promotion of Kurdish language in schools and hiring of Kurdish officials.
 The movement was led by Michel Dome, mayor of Qamishli, Hanna Hebe, general vicar for the Syriac-Catholic Patriarch of Jazira, and the Kurdish notable Hajo Agha.
 Some Arab tribes supported the autonomists while others sided with the central government.
 In the legislative elections of 1936, autonomist candidates won all the parliamentary seats in Jazira and Jarabulus, while the nationalist Arab movement known as the National Bloc won the elections in the rest of Syria.
 After victory, the National Bloc pursued an aggressive policy toward the autonomists.
 The Jazira governor appointed by Damascus intended to disarm the population and encourage the settlement of Arab farmers from Aleppo, Homs and Hama in Jazira.
 In July 1937, armed conflict broke out between the Syrian police and the supporters of the movement.
-As a result, the governor and a significant portion of the police force fled the region and the rebels established local autonomous administration in Jazira.
-In August 1937 a number of Assyrians in Amuda were killed by a pro-Damascus Kurdish chief.
+As a result, the governor and a significant portion of the police force fled the region and the rebels established a local autonomous administration in Jazira.
+In August 1937, a number of Assyrians in Amuda were killed by a pro-Damascus Kurdish chief.
 In September 1938, Hajo Agha chaired a general conference in Jazira and appealed to France for self-government.
-The new French High Commissioner, Gabriel Puaux, dissolved parliament and created autonomous administrations for Jabal Druze, Latakia and Jazira in 1939 which lasted until 1943.
+The new French High Commissioner, Gabriel Puaux, dissolved parliament and created autonomous administrations for Jabal Druze, Latakia and Jazira in 1939, which lasted until 1943.